keboola/component-email-smtp-sender/README.md

  - `error_message` - error_message

 ## Sync Actions
- - `TEST SMTP SERVER CONNECTION` - tests, whether connection can be established
+ - `TEST SMTP SERVER CONNECTION` - tests, whether connection to the SMTP server can be established
  - `VALIDATE SUBJECT` - validates, that all placeholders in the provided subject template are present in the input table
  - `VALIDATE PLAINTEXT TEMPLATE` - validates, that all placeholders in the provided message body plaintext template are present in the input table
  - `VALIDATE HTML TEMPLATE` - validates, that all placeholders in the provided message body HTML template are present in the input table